 How many driving lessons?

-It should be noted that these figures take into account some of the old school driving instructors.
+It should be noted that these figures consider some of the old school driving instructors.
 Because these instructors have been around such a long time they may not be as enthusiastic as they once were.

-Here at Andrew’s Driving School we find it takes somewhere between 25 and 35 hours of professional lessons to reach the standard.
-If you are lucky enough to be able to get any private driving practice then this can significantly reduce the amount of hours needed.
+Here at Andrew’s Driving School, we find it takes somewhere between 25 and 35 hours of professional lessons to reach the standard.
+If you are lucky enough to be able to get any private driving practice, then this can significantly reduce the number of hours needed.

 Our promise to you

-Whilst we can not promise that you will pass your driving test in any set amount of hours, we can promise to give you our best attention at all times, to ensure that you are fully up to date with all of the driving test requirements, and that all of our instructors will have a modern approach to teaching you.
+Whilst we cannot promise that you will pass your driving test in any set number of hours, we can promise to always give you our best attention, to ensure that you are fully up to date with all the driving test requirements, and that all our instructors will have a modern approach to teaching you.